Northwest Arkansas, River Valley hospitals report steady decline in flu, covid-19 patients

 Illnesses and hospitalizations related to flu and covid-19 have declined statewide over the last few weeks, according to the Arkansas Department of Health.

-Hospitals in Northwest Arkansas and the River Valley are observing similar trends.
+Hospitals in Northwest Arkansas and the River Valley are experiencing similar trends.

 Brooke Morgan with Washington Regional Medical Center said the Fayetteville hospital is seeing fewer patients admitted for flu and covid-19.

-Arkansas Children's in Springdale is seeing fewer patients with the viruses as well, in addition to recording a steady decline in flu cases since Thanksgiving, according to Hilary Demillo, media relations manager.
+Arkansas Children's Northwest in Springdale is seeing fewer patients with the viruses as well, adding to a steady decline in flu cases since Thanksgiving, according to Hilary Demillo, media relations manager.

 The peak of the flu season seems to be over, though a second peak is possible, according to Dr. Marti Sharkey, the city of Fayetteville's public health officer.